masesgroup/KNet/src/documentation/articles/usagePS.md

 	* Log4JPath
 	* LogPath
 	* DisableJMX
-* **New-KObject**: Creates a new JVM object of the class specified in argument using the parameters within command line for constructor.
+* **New-KObject**: Creates a new JVM™ object of the class specified in argument using the parameters within command line for constructor.
 The arguments are:
   * Inherited from JnetPS:
     * Class
     * Arguments